MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-conversations.md

 - Each user has an ID that is unique per channel.
 - Each conversation has an ID that is unique per channel.
-- The channel sets the conversation ID when it starts the conversion.
+- The channel sets the conversation ID when it starts the conversation.
 - The bot cannot start a conversation; however, once it has a conversation ID, it can resume that conversation.
 - Not all channels support group conversations.
 -->